01January 2008: Fed Tries to Stop Housing Bust

 On October 29, one week later, the Fed lowered the fed funds rate to 1 percent.

-The Treasury partnered with the Federal Reserve to use part of the $700 billion bailouts to address a freeze in the consumer credit market.
+On November 25, Treasury partnered with the Federal Reserve to use part of TARP to address a freeze in the consumer credit market.
 The $1 trillion secondary market for credit card, auto, and student debt had come to a standstill.
 That's because the debt had been sold as asset-backed securities.
 Investors were just as afraid to buy them as they were the subprime mortgage-backed securities.
 The Term Asset-Backed Securities Loan Facility program kept these credit card companies afloat.
 It bought their old debt, suffusing them with enough capital to avoid bankruptcy.

 On November 26, the Fed announced it planned to spend $800 billion to purchase mortgage-backed securities from Fannie Mae and Freddie Mac, as well as consumer loans.
 As a result, rates for 30-year fixed mortgages fell to 5.5 percent from 6.38 percent.